oroinc/documentation/community/code_version_control.rst

 Code Version Control
 ====================

+.. contents:: :local:
+    :depth: 3

 The following is a set of conventions about code version control that strives to provide the best way to communicate enough context about every committed code change to fellow developers.
+These code version control conventions should be used in all Oro projects, except for the projects that adopted some other conventions.

 Git and Tools